2 days ago was my 3-month ostomy anniversary. Lol.

 Just to be clear, this isn't a "you should do this too" post.
 More so a bit of hope for those who may be in a similar situation.
 When I got the surgery, it was impossible to find anyone who has gone through our surgery who could give ACTUAL advice on training/fitness.
 I suppose it's a trial and error for everyone since we're all so different.

 I've also decided I'm going to go through with the next two surgeries.
 I joined J-pouch.org, and it's pretty helpful when searching for answers.

 Though most people on these sites are only here due to struggle, I did find a few people with great experiences that helped me clear any doubts.
 I'm going to stick to my "try or die" mentality.
 Haha.

 Like anything in life, you never know what you're capable of unless you try.

-I know I always post about success stories here but I want you to know I do struggle at times.
-When I'm “living my life” I am so happy that I'm able to do things I never could.
-Then my head hits the pillow and it's sometimes hard to fall asleep because I always think of how horrible life is now with an external appliance.
+I know I always post about success stories here, but I want you to know I do struggle at times.
+When I'm "living my life," I am so happy that I'm able to do things I never could.
+Then my head hits the pillow, and it's sometimes hard to fall asleep because I always think of how horrible life is now with an external appliance.
 I'm so back and forth.
 I couldn't even walk my dog before.
-Now I'm travelling and living it up!
+Now I'm traveling and living it up!
 But it still hits me deep down when I have time to think about it.